wundergraph/router-examples/examples/complete/README.md

 Copy the example directory to your own repository.

-### Choose Your Method
+### Build and Run

 Next step is to build and run the router.
-You can run these commands in every example directory.
+Choose your preferred method below.

 <details>
 <summary><strong>🐳 Docker (Recommended)</strong></summary>